-A crisis is an indication that the old mode of operating is no longer working, and a new approach is required.
-This is true of a personal crisis, a family crisis or a political crisis.
-In the case of the environmental the old way that is no longer working is our self-centred materialistic consciousness.
-It may have worked well in the past, when we needed to provide ourselves with the basic commodities necessary for our individual well-being – but it clearly no longer works today.
+A crisis is an indication that the old model of operating is no longer working, and a new approach is required.
+This is true of a personal crisis, a family crisis, or a political crisis.
+In the case of the environment, the old way that is no longer working is our self-centered materialistic consciousness.
+It may have worked well in the past when we needed to provide ourselves with the basic commodities necessary for our individual well-being – but it clearly no longer works today.

 It no longer works for the individual as Wendel Berry makes clear in his book, The Unsettling of America: